zhenhua-zhang/asep/README.md

 # Asep
 Allele-specific expression analysis

 Here is a allele-specific expression predictor.

-Here is my
+## Background
+OO
+Allele-specific expression(ASE) is a phenomena that the abundance of allelic
+copies from the same transcript are different.
+RNA sequencing gives a chance
+to quantify the divergence between two alleles.

+### ASE is cell type specific